-Thanks for valuable discussions and contributions to Peter Rice, Inge Jonassen, Dan Bolser, Rodrigo Lopez, Gert Vriend, James Malone, Steve Pettifer, Hamish McWilliam, Alan Bleasby, Mahmut Uludag, László Kaján and others.
+Thanks for valuable discussions and contributions to Peter Rice, Inge Jonassen, Dan Bolser, Rodrigo Lopez, Gert Vriend, Steve Pettifer, Hamish McWilliam, Alan Bleasby, Mahmut Uludag, László Kaján and others.

 Feel free to subscribe to the mailing lists:

-Once subscribed, you can mail the user list:
+Once subscribed, you can mail the edam list:

 "A function or process performed by a tool; what is done, but not (typically) how or in what context."